-For more information, please visit the ISD Automotive Engineering website at isd.engin.umich.edu/AutoEng.
+For more information, please visit the ISD Automotive Engineering website.

 Launching Fall 2022, Integrative Systems + Design has introduced a new integrative curriculum designed to better meet today's industry demands and offer improved depth and breadth within specializations - all while leveraging U-M excellence across many disciplines.
 The curriculum is comprised of 4 segments: